thibaud-c/Graz_402.424/lab_05/README.md

 > Let's try it out!
 >
 >```sql
-> EXPLAIN ANALYZE SELECT COUNT(Latitude) FROM population; -- 🦫 using the index that we created
+> EXPLAIN ANALYZE SELECT COUNT(Latitude) FROM population; -- 🦫 not using the index because the index has been created only on the column latitude
-> EXPLAIN ANALYZE SELECT COUNT(Longitude) FROM population; -- 🦫 not using the index because the index has been created only on the column latitude
+> EXPLAIN ANALYZE SELECT COUNT(pop_2020) FROM population; -- 🦫 using the index that we created
 > ```

 > [!TIP]